 The program in early childhood education is interdisciplinary in scope and practical in orientation.
 Its purpose is to prepare students to become highly qualified, capable, and dedicated educators in Head Start, child care, and preschool programs, as well as kindergarten and primary grades.
 Students complete diverse field placements and clinical experiences in public schools and private agencies serving children from infancy through third grade.
-Students who complete the program earn either a State of Illinois Type 04 teaching certificate, with an early childhood special education approval, or an ECE Credential Level 5.
-The ECE Credential Level 5 is awarded through Gateways to Opportunity, and provides evidence of knowledge and skills needed to work with children birth to age 8.
+Students who complete the program earn a State of Illinois teaching license, with early childhood and early childhood special education endorsements.

 In order to enroll in the remainder of the academic major, students must have earned admission to the teacher preparation program, or acknowledged their preference for the ECE Credential Level 5.
 Acknowledgement of the ECE Credential is done through an advisor in the College of Education.